UltimateGemini/Angular/README.md

 ## Weather
 This app demonstrates the current weather based on your location.
 Weather data is provided by an online API.
-Uses Google geolocation API and features changable animated icons and background color based on current weather.
+Uses Google geolocation API and features changeable animated icons and background color based on current weather.

 ### Built With
 * [Components](https://angular.io/api/core/Component)